Inspection Reports for

 Findings

-The facility identified multiple areas requiring correction including maintenance audits of door frames, flooring, restrooms, walls, curtains, call light cords, waste disposal procedures, care plan revisions, incontinence care, water temperature audits, inclusion of Black Box Warnings in care plans, infection control, and supervisory responsibility for dietetic services.
-The plan includes scheduled audits, staff in-services, competency checks, and involvement of consulting pharmacy and dietary supervisors.
+The facility identified multiple areas requiring corrective actions including maintenance audits for door frames, flooring, restrooms, walls, curtains, call light cords, waste disposal, care plan revisions, incontinence care, water temperature audits, inclusion of Black Box Warnings in care plans, infection control, and dietary services supervision.

 Inspection Report